Adventure/Nature and/or Woodworking/Leatherworking Specialist

 Other Job Duties

-Attend administrative staff meetings.
+Attend staff meetings.

 Participate enthusiastically in other camp activities, providing support and guidance to those assigned as leaders.

 Participate as a member of the camp staff team to deliver and supervise evening programs, special events, overnights, and other all-camp activities and camp functions.

 Experience in the development and delivery of Adventure/Nature for similar population (ideally at a school, camp or recreation center).